AndreBaltazar8/ablac/docs/performance.md

 executables first on `PATH`; `ablac build` must still produce a working native program.
 The final link remains an external Clang/LLD handoff.

+Immutable scalar module values whose initializer is a literal are emitted as internal LLVM constants.
+Mutable module `var`s and effectful or not-yet-proven `val` initializers retain lazy runtime initialization.
+This distinction lets LLVM fold board IDs, pins, register addresses, and other nominal scalar constants through normal loads while preserving full module-level mutation.
+It also removes the export initialization guard when every module value is provably static; no source annotation is required.

 Profiling the full compiler exposed a quadratic backend scan: for every function, address-taken discovery rescanned every instruction twice.
 A single address-taken pass reduced deterministic LLVM emission from 7.369 s to 3.949 s.